gamemanual0/gm0/source/docs/software/control-system-internals.rst

       .. image:: images/control-system-internals/control-hub-internals.jpg
          :alt: The single board computer and :term:`Lynx` board from a Control Hub

-         The single board computer and :term:`Lynx` board from a Control Hub

    Expansion Hub
       The Expansion Hub contains a :term:`Lynx board <Lynx>`.
 It can be controlled by an Android device running the FTC SDK.
 This will send it :term:`LynxCommands <LynxCommand>`, which will cause the Expansion Hub to respond accordingly.